EricssonResearch/dnt/doc/oam.md

 ### trigger request

-The notif_trigger command can be used for triggered MEP statistic collection, which can be used even when no synchronization is available.
+The notif_trigger command can be used to trigger MEP statistic collection at the same time on the sender and the receiver, even when no time synchronization is available.
 When sent, the initiator MEP sends a `triggered_source` push notification, and also sends the trigger request.
 When the target receives the trigger request, it sends a `triggered_receiver` push notification with all MEPs related to the target object.
-There is no response to the trigger request.s
+There is no response to the trigger requests.

 Fixed header